 The decomposition of waste produces methane, a powerful greenhouse gas, which is released into the atmosphere.
 However, this gas can be captured and used to create biogas and biomethane, both of which are renewable energy sources.
 By optimising the production of these gases from landfill waste, we can reduce our dependence on fossil fuels and help mitigate climate change.
 In this article we will look at how to control and optimise biogas production.

-Biogas is produced when micro-organisms break down biodegradable material in the absence of oxygen.
+Biogas is produced when micro-organisms break down biodegradable matter in the absence of oxygen.
 This process is called anaerobic digestion.
 Biogas is mainly composed of methane and carbon dioxide.
 When organic waste decomposes in a landfill, it produces methane.
-This is a powerful greenhouse gas.
+Methane is a powerful greenhouse gas.
 It traps heat in the atmosphere and contributes to climate change.

 The good news is that we can control methane emissions from landfills.
 By capturing methane and using it as an energy source, we can reduce our dependence on fossil fuels and help slow down climate change.